IamSreeman/IamSreeman.github.io/_posts/2021-09-20-right-to-be-not-brainwashed.md

 script:
   foot: bookmarklet.js
 ---
-In this post, I will argue that no parent has the right to brainwash/indoctrinate their children into a religion, and it is the duty of the state to do everything to make sure that no child is brainwashed.
-If they become adult, then they can read all religions and believe in whatever nonsense they want, as everyone has the right to freedom of religion.
+In this post, I will argue that no parent has the right to brainwash/indoctrinate their children into a religion, and it is the duty of the government to do everything to make sure that no child is brainwashed.
+When they become adult, then they can read all religions and believe in whatever nonsense they want, as everyone has the right to freedom of religion.
 But children must be protected as they are easy to brainwash.
 <!--more-->

 If this right is adopted worldwide, all religions will disappear in a few generations.